gatsbyjs/gatsby/docs/docs/query-behind-the-scenes.md

 Note that the process outlined in this section only applies to queries that are specified in components or templates.
 It does _not_ apply to queries specified in a `gatsby-node.js` file which are typically used for the creation of dynamic pages.

-Most code to do with queries is in [src/query](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby/src/query) directory in the Gatsby monorepo.
+Most code to do with queries is in the [src/query](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby/src/query) directory in the Gatsby monorepo.

 There are two steps involved in the lifetime of a GraphQL query in Gatsby.
 The first is extracting and validating it, and the second is running it.